webleon/ASUS-X299-Hackintosh/Personal EFI/README.md

 ![](/Personal%20EFI/Images/usbmapping.png)

 ## Changelog
+- Update to OpenCore 0.7.0 (2021.06.07)
+    * Removed WEG from EFI since not needed, also removed ThunderboltEX 4
 - Update to OpenCore 0.6.9 (2021.05.03)
     * Initial support for ThunderboltEX 4 card
 - Changed device properties for W5500 to RX 5500XT (2021.04.19)